Hello, hola, hi!

 « The beginning of love is to let those we love be perfectly themselves, and not to twist them to fit our own image.
 Otherwise we love only the reflection of ourselves we find in them. » — Thomas Merton

-If some stuff can be hard to treat by yourself and could need the help of a competent psychotherapist, you can easily do certain little things that are basically simple self-therapy activities to work on yourself.
+If some stuff can be hard to treat by yourself and could need the help of a competent psychotherapist, you can do certain accessible things that are basically simple self-therapy activities to work on yourself.

 I observed many people trying to escape their sadness and bad feelings in general.
-To escape that, they try to keep their mind busy watching stupid crap on TV, play stupid video games, drink alcohol, do drugs, punch an innocent dude in the face, or whatever... and they say "I don't want to talk about it".
-Ok, let's make things clear, this just cannot be a solution.
-The day when your roof has a little hole in it, what should you do?
-Taking some time to stop the rest of your daily life, and allowing it to fix this hole before it becomes bigger doesn't sounds too stupid, no?
+To escape that, they try to keep their mind busy watching some dumb shit on TV, play stupid video games, drink alcohol, do drugs, be rude to anyone, or whatever... and they say "I don't want to talk about it".
+Ok, let's make things clear: this just cannot be a solution.
+The day your roof has a little hole in it, what should you do?
+Do we agree that stopping your daily life stuff and taking the needed time to fix this hole before it becomes bigger sounds like a possible good idea?

-Once you have understood the principle of "calming your mind" (after a bit of meditation, certainly), you will now me able to fully connect with your feelings, without listening all the bullshit produced by your thoughts.
+Once you have understood the principle of "calming your mind" (after a bit of meditation, certainly), you will now be able to connect with your feelings much more, without following all the bullshit produced by your thoughts.
 That should allow you to use any creativity activity as a self-therapeutical one.
 Yes, free psychotherapy at home, 24/24 and 7/7, yayyy!!

-For instance, and again, by being fully connected to your feelings and without "thinking" about what you are doing, you can make :
+For instance, and again, by being fully connected to your feelings and without "thinking" about what you are actually doing, you can make :